WinEunuuchs2Unix/eyesome/README.md

 1. Download the zip file and extract it using Archive Manager or another tool.

-2. Open a terminal and change to the down load directory. eg `cd ~/eyesome-MASTER`
+2. Open a terminal and change to the download directory. eg `cd ~/eyesome-MASTER`

 3. Mark the file `install.sh` as executable with the command: